MarkoSejat/osticket-prereqs/README.md

     <br>
   <img src="https://i.imgur.com/BSM74P9.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
     <br>
   Click "OK" and Windows should start doing its installation process giving you a "Windows completed the requested changes" message.
-Now its time to test if the IIS is working correctly and we can do that by opening up a brower in our VM and typing in 127.0.0.1 which is our subnet.
+Now its time to test if the IIS is working correctly and we can do that by opening up a brower in our VM and typing in 127.0.0.1 which is our local host/loopback address.
 We will know its working if we can see the following screen:
     <br>
   <img src="https://i.imgur.com/GpwBnYg.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
   <br>